-- Ripping the subsoil or sub base (depth varies); - Application of the site topsoil or site topsoil/composted mulch mix (depth varies); - Application of seed mixes by hydroseeding (followed by strawmulching) or hydromulching; and - Application of 75mm thick site-won woodchip mulch for planted areas.
+- Ripping or roughening the subsoil or sub base (depth varies). - Application of the site topsoil or site topsoil/composted mulch mix (depth varies). - Application of seed mixes by hydroseeding or hydromulching. - Application of rice straw mulch to a minimum 25mm thickness over seeding (where hydroseeded). - Application of 75mm thick hardwood woodchip mulch where planting occurs.

-7 topsoil treatments are used:
+7 topsoil treatments are used.

-Topsoil Treatment 1: For seeded areas.
+Topsoil Treatment 1: For Seeded Areas

-- Prepare the batter slopes by roughening parallel to the contour by cleatmarks, dimples or horizontal scores to form a loosened or roughened surface suitable for the application of topsoil/seed. - During roughening, mix in any materials required by the soil testing into the upper 100mm layer to the rates specified within the soil testing recommendations or geotechnical advisor. - Apply site-won topsoil to a minimum depth of 50mm, but not more than 100mm. - Where site-won topsoil is mixed with up to 50% composted site mulch (or as directed by the soil test results), apply to a minimum depth of 100mm, but not more than 150mm. (topsoil and mulch should have been previously ameliorated and any additional materials required by soil testing mixed at the stockpile.) - Spread out the topsoil or topsoil/composted mulch mix to an even surface but do not otherwise smooth or compact the surface. - Apply appropriate hydromulch seed mix. - For slopes steeper than 2H:1V and up to 1.5H:1V (eg; transitions from bridge abutments to 2:1 slopes) install Organic Fibre Mesh as per the specification over final topsoil preparation and prior to hydromulching.
+- Prepare the batter slopes by roughening parallel to the contour by cleatmarks, dimples or horizontal scores to form a loosened or roughened surface suitable for the application of topsoil/seed. - During roughening, mix in any materials required by the soil testing into the upper 100mm layer to the rates specified within the soil testing recommendations or geotechnical advisor. - Apply site-won topsoil to a minimum depth of 50mm, but not more than 100mm. - Where site-won topsoil is mixed with composted site mulch (or as directed by the soil test results), apply to a minimum depth of 100mm, but not more than 150mm. (topsoil and mulch should have been previously ameliorated and any additional materials required by soil testing mixed at the stockpile.) - Spread out the topsoil or topsoil/composted mulch mix to an even surface but do not otherwise smooth or compact the surface. - Apply appropriate hydromulch seed mix. - For slopes steeper than 2H:1V and up to 1.5H:1V (eg; transitions from bridge abutments to 2:1 slopes) install Organic Fibre Mesh as per the specification over final topsoil preparation and prior to hydromulching. - Mulch plants or planting area as specified and shown on the drawings

-Topsoil Treatment 2: For planted areas.
+Topsoil Treatment 2: For Planted Areas

 - Rip the subsoil to a depth of 300mm.
-Do not smooth or compact the roughened subsoil surface prior to the application of topsoil. - Apply topsoil to a minimum depth of 150mm. - Where site-won topsoil is mixed with up to 50% composted site mulch (or as directed by the soil test results), apply to a minimum depth of 150mm but not more than 200mm (topsoil and mulch should have been previously ameliorated and any additional materials required by soil testing mixed at the stockpile). - Spread the topsoil but do not otherwise smooth or compact the surface. - For tubestock planting: prepare 200x200x200mm deep hole; - For advanced tree planting: prepare 400x400x400mm deep hole; - For super advanced trees: prepare 600x600x600mm deep hole - For semi-mature (75L) trees: prepare 1000x1000x800mm deep hole. - Apply fertiliser at the recommended rates (refer to relevant version of modified specifications R179). - Install advanced trees/tubestock and backfill with topsoil to finish flush with ground level.
+Do not smooth or compact the roughened subsoil surface prior to the application of topsoil. - Apply topsoil to a minimum depth of 150mm. - Where site-won topsoil is mixed with up to 50% composted site mulch (as directed by the soil test results), apply to a minimum depth of 150mm but not more than 200mm (topsoil and mulch should have been previously ameliorated and any additional materials required by soil testing mixed at the stockpile). - Spread the topsoil but do not otherwise smooth or compact the surface. - For tubestock planting: prepare 200x200x200mm deep hole. - For semi-advanced trees and shrub planting: prepare 300x300x300mm deep hole. - For advanced tree planting: prepare 600x600x450mm deep hole. - For super advanced trees: prepare 600x600x600mm deep hole. - For semi-mature (75L) trees: prepare 1000x1000x1000mm deep hole. - Apply fertiliser at the recommended rates (refer to relevant version of modified specifications R179). - Install advanced trees/tubestock and backfill with topsoil to finish flush with ground level.

-Topsoil Treatment 3: For medians.
+Topsoil Treatment 3: For Medians.

-- Rip the subsoil to a depth of 150mm (Do not rip where subsoil drains or services may be impacted).
-Do not smooth or compact the roughened subsoil surface prior to the application of topsoil. - Apply site-won topsoil to a depth of 100mm. - Spread the topsoil but do not otherwise smooth or compact the surface except where pasture/native grass is to be applied, level and trim the surface flush with adjacent surfaces and roll to lightly compact. - Apply appropriate hydromulch seed mix.
+Rip the subsoil to a depth of 150mm (Do not rip where subsoil drains or services may be impacted).
+Do not smooth or compact the roughened subsoil surface prior to the application of topsoil.

+- Apply site-won topsoil to a depth of 100mm. - Spread the topsoil but do not otherwise smooth or compact the surface except where pasture/native grass is to be applied, level and trim the surface flush with adjacent surfaces and roll to lightly compact. - Apply appropriate hydromulch seed mix.